tintinweb/easy-rsa/README.md

 Note - this is just a proof of concept.

-+ removed --interactive from easy-rsa build scripts (easier for scripting)
++ removed --interactive from easy-rsa build scripts

 Installation